-People with hereditary angioedema (HAE) experience episodes of swelling.
-Such instances occur in the hands, feet, gastrointestinal tract, genitals, and throat.
+People with hereditary angioedema (HAE) experience episodes of soft tissue swelling.
+Such instances occur in the hands, feet, gastrointestinal tract, genitals, face, and throat.

-During an HAE attack, a genetic mutation results in a cascade of events that lead to swelling.
+During an HAE attack, one’s inherited genetic mutation results in a cascade of events that lead to swelling.
 The swelling is very different from an allergy attack.

 Mutations occur in the SERPING1 gene